RAISE: Enhancing Scientific Reasoning in LLMs via Step-by-Step Retrieval: Introduction

 \section{Introduction}

-Recently, large language models (LLMs) have demonstrated remarkable capabilities in scientific domains that require intricate reasoning and the integration of diverse knowledge sources \cite{zhang2024scientificlargelanguagemodels, zhang2024sciglm,prabhakar2025omnisciencedomainspecializedllmscientific, rueda2025understandingllmscientificreasoning}.
-In contrast to many other domains, scientific reasoning is especially demanding due to the need for advanced reasoning skills, knowledge of specialized terminology, and awareness of continually evolving knowledge.

-To enhance the capability of LLMs to solve scientific reasoning problems, two approaches are widely used: (1) step-wise reasoning, and (2) retrieval-augmented generation.
-For step-wise reasoning, previous studies \cite{cot, ssc-cot, impact-step-length, step-dpo, tot} have shown that solving complex problems through a step-by-step process is more effective than attempting to solve them in a single step, mirroring how humans approach challenging problems.
-For retrieval-augmented generation (RAG), it is known that retrieving relevant external knowledge can mitigate hallucinations and help models adapt to newly emerging information, which is especially important in the scientific domain \cite{rag, hallulens, zhong2025benchmarkingretrievalaugmentedgenerationchemistry, xiong2024benchmarkingretrievalaugmentedgenerationmedicine}.

-To utilize the benefits of both worlds, recent works have adopted RAG for step-wise reasoning across various applications \cite{jeong2024adaptive,zhang2025credible}.
-However, most studies focus on relatively simple multi-hop question answering tasks or non-scientific domains \cite{guan2025deepragthinkingretrievalstep, jin2025search, wang2025chain}, or assume the availability of task-specific retrieval corpora, which are more difficult to obtain than widely accessible web-based sources such as Wikipedia \cite{zhong2025benchmarkingretrievalaugmentedgenerationchemistry, qian2023predictive, sciphyrag}.
-Solving challenging scientific reasoning tasks,such as graduate-level biology or chemistry, using an in-the-wild corpus is difficult since merely retrieving superficial knowledge is insufficient.
-Instead, the retrieved information should contain relevant logical connections needed to solve the problem \cite{rueda2025understandingllmscientificreasoning}.
+Large language models (LLMs) have shown strong potential for scientific reasoning, which demands advanced reasoning skills, domain-specific terminology, and up-to-date knowledge \citep{zhang2024scientificlargelanguagemodels,zhang2024sciglm,prabhakar2025omnisciencedomainspecializedllmscientific,rueda2025understandingllmscientificreasoning}.
+Two common strategies are step-wise reasoning, which solves complex problems through structured intermediate steps \citep{cot,ssc-cot,impact-step-length,step-dpo,tot}, and retrieval-augmented generation (RAG), which mitigates hallucinations by providing external evidence \citep{rag,hallulens,zhong2025benchmarkingretrievalaugmentedgenerationchemistry,xiong2024benchmarkingretrievalaugmentedgenerationmedicine}.
+Recent work combines them, but often targets simpler multi-hop QA or assumes curated, task-specific corpora \citep{jeong2024adaptive,zhang2025credible,guan2025deepragthinkingretrievalstep,jin2025search,wang2025chain}, unlike open-domain sources such as Wikipedia.
+Solving challenging scientific reasoning tasks, such as graduate-level biology or chemistry, using an in-the-wild corpus is difficult since merely retrieving superficial knowledge is insufficient.
+Instead, the retrieved information should contain relevant logical connections needed to solve the problem \citep{rueda2025understandingllmscientificreasoning}.
 Moreover, the knowledge required for each intermediate step can vary significantly even within the same problem.
 Without considering the evolving information needed for each reasoning process, RAG might even deteriorate the downstream task performance.
 The question of \textit{what to search for} and \textit{how to retrieve} the appropriate external knowledge for each step when solving scientific reasoning tasks is underexplored.